 A lawsuit for a dog attack in Pennsylvania works differently from other kinds of personal injury claims.
 Having a skilled Quakertown dog bite lawyer on your side can go a long way in simplifying the legal process.
-If you’re dealing with injuries from a recent dog attack, speaking to a knowledgeable attorney at Ostroff Injury Law should be your top priority.
+If you’re dealing with injuries from a recent dog attack, speaking to a knowledgeable attorney at Ostroff Godshall Injury and Accident Lawyers should be your top priority.

 Our firm is no stranger to these cases—we have a long track record of winning compensation for injured victims all over Pennsylvania.
 In one recent case, our client was slammed to the ground by a pit bull, resulting in a broken hip that required surgery.
 After obtaining crucial evidence from the scene, Founding Partner Jon Ostroff was able to settle the case for $375,000.

 Are Dog Owners Always Liable for Bites in Quakertown?

 In many states, dog owners have “strict liability” for any injuries their pets cause to another animal or person.
 This means the owner will usually be responsible for all injuries and losses their pet causes, even if it’s the first time the dog has attacked anyone.
 Other states have a “one-bite rule,” where strict liability only applies if a dog has bitten someone before and the owner should have known their dog has the potential to cause harm.